Find out how breast cancer might affect your fertility, and how you might preserve your fertility if you’re having treatment.

 Again, you need hormones to stimulate the ovaries to produce the eggs, which are collected and frozen.
 When you want to use the eggs they are thawed and injected with sperm to fertilise them.
 The problem is that freezing and thawing eggs seems to damage them and has not been very successful.
 So there haven’t been many babies born due to this treatment.

-Talk to your doctor about if this is available in your area and is safe to do before starting treatment.
+Talk to your doctor to see if this is available in your area and if it is safe to do before starting treatment.

 Ovarian tissue freezing